 Prospective

-They are also accepting applications for research assistants and for Drexel co-op students. |
+They are accepting applications for research assistants and for Drexel co-op students.
+If you are interested in becoming a Post-doctoral Fellow in the JJR&R Lab, please reach out to both Dr. Goldstein and Dr. NeMoyer. |

-Prospective Graduate Students (J.D./Ph.D., Ph.D., & M.S.)
+Prospective Graduate Students (JD/PhD, PhD, & MS)

-Graduate students are actively involved in all lab projects and all phases of the research: from designing studies to publishing, from writing grant applications to presenting at conferences, from meeting with community stakeholders to providing jurisdictions with technical assistance in their system reform efforts.
+Graduate students are actively involved in all lab projects and all phases of the research: from designing studies to publishing, from writing grant applications to presenting at conferences, from meetings with community stakeholders to providing jurisdictions with technical assistance in their system reform efforts.

-Graduate students are actively involved in all lab projects and all phases of the research: from designing studies to publishing, from writing grant applications to presenting at conferences, from meeting with community stakeholders to providing jurisdictions with technical assistance in their system reform efforts.
+Graduate students are actively involved in all lab projects and all phases of the research: from designing studies to publishing, from writing grant applications to presenting at conferences, from meetings with community stakeholders to providing jurisdictions with technical assistance in their system reform efforts.

 Prospective Research Assistants